wmaca/wmaca.github.io/content/blog/managed-storage-for-the-browser/index.md

 This writing will not go into the details of how to code a managed storage solution for the browser, nor try to exhaust such a broad theme.
 Consider this a dump of the thinking process and research behind the construction of such solution.

-In the end of this reading, it is expected for you to have a better understating of what the browser can and can’t do when it comes to storage, and how careful you need to be when dealing with this.
+In the end of this reading, you are expected to have a better understating of what the browser can and can’t do when it comes to storage, and to know how careful you need to be when dealing with this.

 ## Available browser APIs